-Specific Library facilities and resources available for students of linguistics at Oxford University.
+Specific Library facilities and resources available for students of linguistics and comparative philology at Oxford University.

 Contact details for the Linguistics Librarian: